-This is the best condensed milk brownies recipe!
+These are the best condensed milk brownies!
 These brownies are so rich and fudgy, and you are going to love how easy they are to make.
-Made with cocoa powder, coconut sugar, condensed milk and chocolate chips, these double chocolate brownies are such a decadent dessert.
+Made with cocoa powder, coconut sugar, sweetened condensed milk, and chocolate chips, these double chocolate brownies are such a decadent dessert.

-- These sweetened condensed milk brownies are so rich and fudgy!
+- The taste!
+These sweetened condensed milk brownies are so rich, chocolatey, and fudgy!

-- Even though this brownie recipe is made from scratch it is so quick and easy to make.
+- Even though this brownie recipe is made from scratch it is quick and easy to make and the brownies are made in one bowl so the clean up is also fast and easy.

 - Kid's love these brownies!

-- Condensed milk - sweetened condensed milk is the star of the show here.
-It helps add moisture and sweetness to these delicious brownies.
+- Condensed milk - sweetened condensed milk is the key ingredient that helps add moisture and sweetness to these brownies.
 Eagle brand is the most well know condensed milk brand but you can use any brand of sweetened condensed milk that you like.
-And if you are dairy free you can use coconut condensed milk instead or even make your own dairy free condensed milk to use.
+If you are dairy free you can use coconut condensed milk or make your own dairy free condensed milk.

-- Cocoa powder - cocoa powder is what makes a brownie!
-You could swap this for cacao powder.
+- Cocoa powder - You can use regular cocoa powder or organic cocoa powder and you could also swap this for cacao powder.

-- Butter - butter helps make the most delicious moist and fudgy brownies!
-Don't worry, if you are dairy free you can use vegan butter instead.
-I don't recommend making these into no butter brownies.
+- Unsalted butter - butter helps make the most delicious moist and fudgy brownies!
+If you are dairy free you can use vegan butter instead.
+I recommend using unsalted butter rather than salted butter for these brownies.

-- Eggs - eggs help bind these brownies together and help add moisture to make them even more fudgy.
+- Eggs - large eggs help bind these brownies together and help add moisture to make them even more fudgy.
 Eggs are also needed to help these brownies rise when they bake.
-I do not recommend making these into eggless brownies with condense milk - I don't think they would turn out as well.
+I do not recommend making these into eggless brownies.

 Step one:

-First, preheat your oven to 350 degrees Fahrenheit and line an 8" x 8" baking pan with parchment paper and set aside.
+First, preheat your oven to 350 degrees Fahrenheit and line an 8" x 8" square pan with parchment paper and set the baking dish aside.

 Step two: